rameshdhas/city-networks/README.md

 Yes!
 Absolutely.

-Currently the API supports, if two cities are connected or not using **breath first search (BFS)** algorithm.
+Currently the API supports, if two cities are connected by using **breath first search (BFS)** algorithm.
 One nice to have feature is to implement **Dijkstra's shortest path** between two cities.

 ### Where do I report issues with the city-connections API?